mhevery/jasmine-node/README.md

 what's new
 ----------
+*  --config flag that allows you to assign variables to process.env
 *  Terminal Reporters are now available in the Jasmine Object #184
 *  Done is now available in all timeout specs #199
 *  <code>afterEach</code> is available in requirejs #179